Dirtbagging and Climbing in Leonidio, Greece

 Our next stop was Nafplio, one of the most impressive ancient cities in the eastern Peloponnese.
 We were planning to sleep on the beach and also climb there for a bit.
 The drive there was simply striking – by the Aegean Sea, through highlands, and past Athens.

 When we reached Nafplio, it was already dark.
 And surprise!
 The brakes of the van cave in.
-Let me just say it was an adventure to get down to the beach; our friend drove the car in reverse.
-But we did get down, and we parked the van next to the wide, sandy Karathona Beach, on the grass, and camped for the night.
+It was an adventure to get down to the beach.
+We managed to get down, driving in reverse, and we parked the van next to the sandy Karathona Beach, on the grass, and camped for the night.

 We spent two days in Nafplio climbing, swimming, and changing the brakes for the van.
 We climbed at Neraki Bay sector, right next to the promenade, above the Aegean Sea.
 It is an impressive location, with 40+ sport climbing routes on reddish limestone, from 5 to 8a.